 For questions about the application process, please contact:FHSU Licensure OfficeCollege of Education and Technology600 Park StreetRarick Hall 220Hays, KS 67601(785) 628-5828

-The Pre-Professional Skills Test (Praxis I) is the set of standardized tests that candidates who do not hold a bachelor’s degree must successfully complete in order to be admitted to the FHSU Teacher Education program.
-Scores of 172 or higher in Math and Writing and 173 or higher in Reading are required.
-ACT scores of 22 or higher in Math-Total Score, English-Total Score, and Reading-Total Score may be substituted for each corresponding area of the PPST.
-The use of other standardized tests will be reviewed on a case-by-case basis.
+The Pre-Professional Skills Tests (Praxis I) and Praxis Core Academic Skills for Educators Tests (CORE) are sets of standardized tests that candidates who do not hold a bachelor’s degree must successfully complete (either Praxis I or CORE, not both) in order to be admitted to the FHSU Teacher Education program.
+Praxis I scores of 172 or higher in Math and Writing and 173 or higher in Reading are required.
+Passing scores for CORE are "To Be Determined" at this time.
+ACT scores of 22 or higher in Math-Total Score, English-Total Score, and Reading-Total Score may be substituted for each corresponding area of the Praxis I or CORE.
 Register for the tests and find study resources at the Praxis website, or contact The Kelly Center on campus for computer-based testing.

-Candidates who have not yet taken the PPST are permitted to take "non-restricted" courses in the Teacher Education program.
-Academic advisors should be consulted about the appropriate time to take the PPST, but typically the PPST is taken at the end of sophomore year or beginning of junior year.
-Candidates who hold a bachelor’s degree or higher from a regionally accredited college or university are not required to take the PPST or ACT in order to be admitted to the program.
+Candidates who have not yet taken the PPST or CORE are permitted to take "non-restricted" courses in the Teacher Education program.
+Academic advisors should be consulted about the appropriate time to take the PPST or CORE, but typically the PPST or CORE is taken at the end of sophomore year or beginning of junior year.
+Candidates who hold a bachelor’s degree or higher from a regionally accredited college or university are not required to take the PPST, CORE or ACT in order to be admitted to the program.